hongyisyue/sfLightningComponent/README.md

 2. Lightning components

 ## How Do You deploy:
-I. Deploy the Apex class(es)  [*You cannot create new objects directly in Production]
+I. Deploy the #Apex class(es) [*You cannot create new objects directly in Production]
-  1. Create the Apex class and the Test Apex class in your sandbox environment.
+  1. Create the Apex class AND its Test Apex class in your sandbox environment.
+In our case they are #searchController.java, #searchControllerTest.java
   2. create an outbound change that incldes the 2 Apex classes.
   3. In your production environment, create an inbound change that takes in the above outbound change.
 The change will automatically get deploied if the test(s) are all passed.

 II.
-Deploy the Lightning Component(s)  [*Lightning components can be deploied directly to Prod/sandbox] https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components
+Deploy the #Lightning Component(s)  [*Lightning components can be deploied directly to Prod/sandbox] https://trailhead.salesforce.com/content/learn/trails/build-lightning-web-components

   1. Enable 'Dev Hub' under 'Setup' in your production environment.